 With so many ways to spend your money in New York, you have to develop a great set of blinders to stay solvent.
 Budget out large purchases, an acceptable per-diem, and stash some emergency cash.
 It’s far too possible and very likely you’ll go into your wallet one day and not have a clue where that $100 bill you had yesterday went.

 If you’re going out in Manhattan, understand there’s a premium to pay.
-Most of the bars and clubs you’ll be going to have unimaginable rents to cover and it’s reflected in the drink prices. $17 for a non-well mixed drink is not crazy, Well, it is, but it’s not unheard of.
-Brooklyn and Queens are much more affordable and the vibes are just as strong.
+Most of the bars and clubs you’ll be going to have unimaginable rents to cover and it’s reflected in the drink prices. $17 for a non-well mixed drink is not crazy.
+Well, it is, but it’s not unheard of.
+Brooklyn and Queens are much more affordable and the vibes are just as strong as vibes in the Upper West Side.
 Just a heads up!

 11. Safety first.

 New York is one of the safest big cities in the world, but don’t be stupid.
 If you don’t want to be a target, don’t be a target.
 Walking around by yourself late at night in an unfamiliar and statistically dangerous neighborhood is a bad idea.
 Common sense 101 applies here.
 It’s not hard to be carefree if you have a couple of brain cells to rub together.
 Use them!